 My oldest is a girl and she’s headed into Junior High this year.
 Junior High.
 For so long I’ve just felt like a “mom of babies” that it’s now so difficult to wrap my brain around having an older child.

 I don’t feel ready for the big kid stuff quite yet.
 Can she just wait for her brother and they can go to Junior High together in two years?

 My youngest will be doing half day preschool this year.
 My baby boy is so happy to be headed off to school with his siblings.
 He often asks when school is starting and makes sure I know he’s riding the preschool bus.

 We are in such a great phase of life right now that I would happily stop time.
 The kids love to play in the yard, all enjoy jumping on the trampoline together and riding bikes on our road.
 I love watching my third child play house and have no cares in the world.

-This season will end.
-We’ll be onto more activities, more independence, and we’re not even going to talk about dating…all before I know it.
+Each season will end.
+Soon, I’ll be onto more activities, more independence, and we’re not even going to talk about dating… all before I know it.

 My hope for you, Momma, is that you will also stop and appreciate the seasons you’ve gone through, the season you’re in, and the ones still to come.
 May God be your strength in each moment and guide you along the road you’re on.

-I’m choosing to focus on giving it all to God…my worries, challenges, fears, sad days, celebrations, blessings….and be thankful each day in front of me.
+I’m choosing to focus on giving it all to God– my worries, challenges, fears, sad days, celebrations, blessings– and be thankful for each day in front of me.